 Vegan Protein Sources

-Vegan protein supplement powders are sourced from soy, peas, brown rice and pumpkin and sunflower seeds amongst others.
+Vegan protein supplement powders derive their protein content from various sources, including soy, peas, brown rice, pumpkin, and sunflower seeds.

-Protein from peas is derived from the yellow split peas which contain more protein than the green peas.
-This is high on BCAA but low on methionine which is an essential amino acid.
+Protein sourced from peas is derived from yellow split peas, which contain more protein than green peas.
+While rich in BCAAs, it’s comparatively lower in methionine, an essential amino acid.

-Pumpkin and Sunflower seeds are also good sources of vegan proteins.
+Pumpkin and sunflower seeds are also excellent vegan protein sources.